My savings rate and expenses – December update – three paychecks

 December was a great month.
-Lots of family time, lots of time off and lots of dividends plus three paychecks which always makes for a strong savings rate if expenses don’t creep up.
+Lots of family time, lots of time off and lots of dividends plus three paychecks.
+That always makes for a strong savings rate if expenses don’t creep up.

 That means that my holiday gift expenses for me weren’t that huge.
-I got small gifts here and there and bought my girlfriend and my nephew something nice but I didn’t dread the holiday shopping season as much as others because I knew ahead of time that my spending would be limited.
+I got small gifts here and there.
+I bought my girlfriend and my nephew something nice but I didn’t dread the holiday shopping season as much as others.
+That’s because I knew ahead of time that my spending would be limited.

 My girlfriend’s family is a bit different as they spend a bit more than us.
 This was the first year I participated and was impressed by the efficient way her family chooses gifts for everyone else.
 I enjoyed all the google spreadsheets and tracking that they do in regards to what everyone’s getting, how much it all costs and what everyone owes at the end of the day.

 All that means December wasn’t bad for me from an expense and effort perspective.
 I didn’t have to do much shopping for anyone.
 The shopping I did do was all on Amazon.

 I let my girlfriend handle everything on her end.
 It was easy to just cut her a check for my portion of the expenses.
 I didn’t actually pay her for that until January.
 That expense isn’t reflected in this month’s total.
 However, it wasn’t a big one anyway as the total cost of all the gifts they got was split among multiple people.

 On the savings rate front; things were good due to this limited spending.
 Three paychecks plus reasonable expenses means good things when it comes to that.

 Let’s take a look at how things look for the last update of the year.
 First up is the gross income breakdown.

 I saved 45.28% of my gross income this month which is the best month of the year!
 This was due to a combination of a three paycheck month and lower than expected spending.